zenobi-us/zenobi-us/content/posts/2018-04-18-reducing-risk-in-frontend-development-with-docker.md

 ## The Risks

-Writing and delivering software comes with a lot of tradeoffs, managing these should be done with informed decisions.
+Writing and delivering software comes with a lot of trade offs, managing these should be done with informed decisions.

 I'm going to outline the risks I encountered.